• Product Introduction

 or through a Template to deploy application deployment of the Edge Functions project.

-Under the ./edge-functions directory, use the following example code to create your first Edge Functions:
+Under the directory ./edge-functions/api, use the following example code to create your first Edge Functions:

 export default function onRequest(context) {